klothoplatform/sample-apps/ts-events/README.md

 # >
 ```

-You will see 3 different cloudwatch log groups specifying how the sequence of events in the cloud deployed application.
+You will see 3 different cloudwatch log groups specifying the sequence of events in the cloud deployed application.

 /aws/lambda/ts-events-events-api
 ```